bigcommerce/storefront-data-hooks/README.md

 ### CommerceProvider

-This component is a provider pattern component creates a creates a commerce context for it's children.
+This component is a provider pattern component that creates commerce context for it's children.
 It takes config values for the locale and an optional `fetcherRef` object for data fetching.

 ```
 ...